 The valve plate is designed to minimize this drainage, or “weeping,” since the valve tends to close as the gas flow becomes lower, the total orifice area varying to maintain a dynamic-pressure balance across the plate.

 The valves on the trays can be fixed or moving.
-The fixed valves are permanently open while the moving valves adjust themselves according to the vapors flowing up through the tray holes as discussed above.
+The fixed valves are permanently open while the moving valves adjust themselves according to the vapours flowing up through the tray holes as discussed above.

 - Valve trays are flexible and can be used at varying rates and feed compositions.

-- Moving valves trays are more prone to fouling than fixed valves because they typically have more surface area available for the deposition of contaminants.
+- Moving valve trays are more prone to fouling than fixed valves because they typically have more surface area available for the deposition of contaminants.
 This would be a serious concern for columns operating in severe conditions of dirt and debris, various forms of corrosion, and dew point salt formation.

 - As moving valves open and close, the valve legs can contact the edges of the orifice, which can cause erosion and increase corrosion.